-Where can I get information about finding a place to live off campus?
+Where can I get information about finding a place that's non-University housing?

-You can visit Associated Student Government's website, which provides information about living off campus.
+You can visit Associated Student Government's website, which provides information about living in non-University housing.

-Can I choose a meal plan if I'm living off campus?
+Can I choose a meal plan if I'm living in non-University housing?

 What happens if I change my mind about attending Miami after I've submitted my confirmation deposit?